NVIDIA/spark-rapids/docs/supported_ops.md

 Prior to 21.12 decimals are disabled by default in the plugin, because it is supported by a relatively small number of operations presently.
 This can result in a lot of data movement to and from the GPU, slowing down processing in some cases.
-Result `Decimal` precision and scale follow the same rule as CPU mode in Apache Spark:
+`Decimal` precision and scale follow the same rule as CPU mode in Apache Spark:

 ```
  * In particular, if we have expressions e1 and e2 with precision/scale p1/s1 and p2/s2